 8. Grilled Cheese

-You can make a pretty dang good grilled cheese sandwich right in your waffle maker!
+You can make a pretty dang good grilled cheese sandwich on gluten-free bread (or whatever bread you want) right in your waffle maker!
 Just think of your waffle maker as a panini press in disguise. ;-)

 9. Croissant Waffles